 - 1. Double-click on the configuration file (.cfg) for your project to open it with the XGCONF editor. - In the "Available Products" area, select the TI-RTOS driver whose behavior you want to control.
-For example, if your target is the M3 side of the Concerto device, you can configure the EMAC, GPIO, I2C, SDSPI, UART, USBMSCHFatFs, and Watchdog driver libraries. - 3.
+For example, some of the drivers you can configure are the EMAC, GPIO, I2C, SDSPI, UART, USBMSCHFatFs, and Watchdog drivers. - 3.
 On the configuration page, choose whether to use the instrumented or non-instrumented libraries.